Minnesota Attorney General's Office

 Do you feature yourself tooling around town in a gleaming vehicle with the latest options?
 Were you on the crest of the wave with your bright-red hot rod at age 20?
-Did you have to have a talking car, the phenom of the early 1980s?
 Would you feel inferior today without an impeccable interior to show your business clients?
-Then you probably won't be fulfilled without a new car.
+Then you probably won’t be fulfilled without a new car.

 But buying new isn’t only about image.
 New cars have safety features that are constantly being improved.
 They may be less likely to rust because of better rust protection.
 And they’re virtually problem free.
 With a new car there’s less risk of being stuck on the highway at 20 below zero with a transmission that just went out.
 If something does go wrong, it’s usually under warranty for several years, so you won’t have to pay to fix it unless you have a deductible written into your warranty.

 On the other hand, buying a new car is a financial risk.
 You can’t know how much your car will be worth several years down the road.
 It will lose hundreds or thousands of dollars in value over the first two years, but you may still be paying off a loan based on its negotiated showroom price.